July is Disability Pride Month, a time dedicated to celebrating the 60 million people with disabilities in the United States.

 The month marks the anniversary of the Americans with Disabilities Act (ADA).
 Signed into law in July 1990, this piece of legislation was a major step toward achieving equal access for those with disabilities.
 The act specifically focused on making public transportation and spaces, employment, and government services more accessible.

-Thirty years later, we’re focusing on making another area, digital content, more friendly to those with disabilities.
+More than thirty years later, we’re focusing on making another area more friendly to those with disabilities: digital media.
 The Web Content Accessibility Guidelines offer a set of standards to help ensure accessibility.
 To honor Disability Pride Month and help you create content to be enjoyed by all, let’s take a look at a few steps you can take to create accessible content.

 Closed captions—a textual display of what’s being said, with the ability to be toggled off—help people with hearing and visual impairments understand and enjoy the video content you create.
 The captions are also necessary for making 508-compliant video content.
 If you’re making any content for a government agency, the content must be 508-compliant.